Contexter/Ensemble-Service/README.md

      ```
      Generate a script named `generate_logging.py` that will be placed in `/service/scripts/`.
 This script creates:

+     - Logging configuration in `/service/app/core/logging.py`.
-     - `/service/app/models/log.py` with database models for logging interactions.
+     - Middleware or dependency injection for logging requests and responses.
-     - `/service/app/crud/log.py` with CRUD operations for logs.
-     - `/service/app/typesense/log_sync.py` with functions to synchronize logs with Typesense.

-     Ensure that the logging models and operations match the OpenAPI specification located at `/service/openapi3_1.yml`.
+     Ensure that the logging setup captures interactions as specified in the OpenAPI specification located at `/service/openapi3_1.yml`.
 The script should overwrite existing files and confirm upon completion.
 Ensure compatibility with Docker and that all paths are explicitly defined relative to `/service`.
      ```

 9. **Validation Script**